jack-bradshaw/Vertigo/README.md

 Step 3 is important because the states of the contained views (either active or inactive) are used by the coordinator when deciding which views to move.
 A view must only be declared active if it is both in the up position and in front of all other views in the coordinator.

+For further details, read the Javadoc and have a look at [the example](example/src/main/java/com/matthewtamlin/vertigo/example).

 ## Important notes:
 - VertigoViews must match the width and height of the coordinator.
 - Unexpected results can occur if views which don't implement the VertigoView interface are added to a SimpleVertigoCoordinator.